What gift do you get for the hiker in your life who has everything?

 - (2) Swivels: To keep fish on the line.

 - (1) Piece of Tin Foil: Used to cook dinner or to lure fish to your hook, or even to be used as a signal mirror.

 - (1) Tinder: Helps you get a fire going in no time.

 Water (and wine)

-If going more rustic is your hiking friend’s style (or they like to transport other beverages in a fashionable manner), check out the Sammi leather Spanish bota bag.Click/touch images to shop
+If going more rustic is your hiking friend’s style (or they like to transport other beverages in a fashionable manner), check out a leather Spanish bota bag.Click/touch images to shop

 We have to admit that CamelBak does have some nice-looking options for hydration.
 We’ve included it here because a family member of ours swears by his.